-Vienna, VA, March 14, 2012– The best intentions can sometimes go awry, especially when dipping travel toes into what may – or may not – be authentic green travel.
+Vienna, VA, March 14, 2012– The best intentions can sometimes go awry, especially when dipping travel toes into what may – or may not – be true green travel.

 Greenloons https://www.greenloons.com/, the company that helps travelers make sustainable travel choices, explains that slogans like and eco are being used to seduce consumers.

 “Good intentions aside, given ‘eco’ marketing tactics, it’s difficult to discern just what authentic ecotourism really means,” says Irene Lane, Greenloons founder.
 She offers five clues for helping read between the lines to spot true green travel.

 1. Understand the three foundational pillars of true ecotourism.
 Ecotourism travel focuses on discovering a natural or wildlife habitat, maximizing local economic / social goals and reducing the possibility of environmental degradation.